Ethics in Action: Since 1842

-How was ethics chosen as the subject of The Citadel’s enhancement plan?
+Choosing ethics as the subject of The Citadel’s enhancement plan

 A quick review of headlines on most days will reveal that some of the world’s leaders in business, politics, academe and the military make decisions that demonstrate a failure in ethical reasoning.
 There have also been noteworthy cases of student plagiarism and other forms of academic dishonesty on college campuses.
-Enhancing skills related to ethical decision making has been recognized as one of the most pressing needs in society today.
+Enhancing skills related to ethical decision making is one of the most pressing needs in society today.

 The process of selecting and developing Ethics in Action involved a collaboration of representatives from all of the college’s constituent groups – cadets of each class, evening undergraduate and graduate students, alumni and faculty, employers and staff, and institutional boards and committees.
 They participated in a series of research, strategy and planning sessions that spanned two years.
 The subject of ethical reasoning emerged as the focus of the QEP, receiving broad-based support from all sectors.
 Several other colleges have also chosen ethics as the focus of their QEP.

 When does Ethics in Action start and end and what does it mean to the campus community?

 It officially begins in fall of 2014 with the freshman class.
 Faculty, staff and students involved in the planning of the program built components of the curriculum and co-curriculum.
 The components are embedded into The Citadel’s existing leadership courses, academic majors and the Leadership Training Program.
 Learning outcomes are tracked and measured over a period of 10 years.
 This begins with the class of 2018.

 How can I help or learn more?